ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Shell_Variables.md

 hacker@dojo:~$ read VAR < some_file
 hacker@dojo:~$ echo $VAR
 test
 What happened there?
 The example redirects some_file into the standard input of read, and so when read reads into VAR, it reads from the file!
-Now, use that to read /challenge/read_me into the PWN environment variable, and we'll give you the flag!
+Now, use that to read /challenge/read_ cme into the PWN environment variable, and we'll give you the flag!
 The /challenge/read_me will keep changing, so you'll need to read it right into the PWN variable with one command!
 ## Code
 ```
 hacker@variables~reading-files:~$ read PWN < /challenge/read_me